Home

-Michael Stanley Child Life Fund
+About Child Life

 When infants, children, and teens enter the health care setting they leave behind the security of home and sometimes experience separation from family and friends as they enter a world that is unknown.
 Normal routines such as sleeping, meals, school and play may change.
 These changes, along with those directly related to the injury or illness, in a child’s or teen’s life produce stress and anxiety.
 The Child Life program at Monroe Carell Jr. Children’s Hospital at Vanderbilt helps infants, children, teens, and their families in inpatient and outpatient settings cope with this stress and anxiety.